 Bigelow Grill, located on the ground floor of the Bigelow Hotel & Suites at 25th and Washington Blvd., often gets overlooked as a “hotel restaurant.”
 However, this stand-alone restaurant in one of Ogden’s most iconic buildings recently brought on a new chef whose offerings are anything but traditional “hotel restaurant” fare.
 It is an ideal place to start any evening along Historic 25th Street.

-This craft-casual restaurant serves up breakfast, lunch and dinner in not only delicious, but sustainable ways.
+This craft-casual restaurant serves up breakfast, lunch, and dinner in delicious and sustainable ways.
 For most places, that would mean recycling or reducing waste.
 Even Stevens goes way beyond that.
 For every sandwich sold, they donate a sandwich to local non-profits…over 2.5 million to date.
 By contributing to the future of the community, Even Stevens makes it easy to simultaneously eat well and do good.

 A century ago, when every transcontinental railroad passenger stepped off the platform and wandered up the street, Ogden was known for the breadth and quality of its cuisine.
 The Union Pacific trains that transported passengers from east to west also hauled the freshest steaks and chops from the stockyards in Kansas City.
 The Central Pacific trains moving people from west to east pulled cars of fresh oysters, seafood, and produce from California.
 All of those trains met in Ogden and Harley & Buck’s may be the best representation of what Ogden dining used to be.
 Its brick walls, tall ceilings, and rich, wood appointments are the perfect setting to enjoy Harley & Buck’s cuisine.

 Harp & Hound is the ideal space for personal interaction.
-The centerpiece of restaurant is it’s gorgeous, industrial-inspired bar down the middle.
-Patrons actually face one another…you know, like actual human beings did before we all put our noses in our phones.
+The centerpiece of the restaurant is its gorgeous, industrial-inspired bar down the middle.
+Patrons actually face one another . . . you know, like actual human beings did before we all put our noses in our phones.
 If you absolutely have to check the score, you can always turn around for a quick glance at one of the flatscreens.
 Harp & Hound’s daily lunch specials and happy hour prices draw a good crowd of downtown workers in the afternoon.
 Once the sun goes down, it’s all about the nightlife.
 Check out karaoke night, or bounce downstairs to catch some live music at sister-joint, Funk ’n Dive.

 Wondering where to catch the game over dinner?
 Iggy’s Sports Grill is THE sports bar and restaurant in Ogden.
 And by “the game,” we mean ANY game…March Madness, NFL playoffs, World Cup Soccer, an obscure golf tournament, whatever.
 Along with their multiple big-screen televisions with endless sports programming, Iggy’s offers over 52 beers and an expansive menu so the appetite of virtually any super-fan can be satisfied.